alloy/graphql-finland/talk.md

 ### Downside of using a union

-One notable downside is that GraphQL scalar types can _not_ be included in unions, [right now][scalars-in-unions].
+One notable downside is that GraphQL scalar types can _not_ be included in unions.
 Thus, if you have scalar fields that could lead to exceptions, you will have to ‘box’ those in object types.

 ```graphql
 type ArtworkPurchasableBox {